 As soon as you find anything that sparks a slight interest, give it a go.
 Times are changing and the world is becoming more diverse.
 You’re not under pressure to look a certain way and people should be proud of how they look, be confident enough to go a class and just enjoy it.

 The hardest part of any exercise is finding the courage to do it in the first place.
 You might have had a bad experience, but at least you were brave enough to try it, so give yourself the opportunity to have a good experience the next time.
 The class that you might think is definitely not for you could be the one that you gain the most fulfilment from.

 Another thing I would say is don’t just look at an exercise class from the fitness side of things.
 You might meet some great people along the way, which can sometimes be equally as healthy as burning off a few calories!

 Hopefully Sarah’s story will inspire you to incorporate dance into your classes, help you gain some new clients and improve your service.
-However, should anyone get injured following your advice or instruction, it is essential as a fitness instructor to have sport liability insurance.
+However, should anyone get injured following your advice or instruction, it is essential as a personal trainer to have personal trainer insurance.
 Insure4Sport offers flexible, quick and easy cover which is tailored to your requirements.
 Get an instant quote online today!